-At UC San Diego Health System, we are always looking for innovative ways to help you improve your health.
+At UC San Diego Health, we are always looking for innovative ways to help you improve your health.
 That’s why some of our doctors are now offering shared medical appointments (SMAs).
-During these 90-minute sessions, you and a small group of patients will meet with your doctor and a multidisciplinary health care team.
+During these sessions, you and a small group of patients will meet with your doctor and a multidisciplinary health care team.
 You will accomplish all the same goals as an individual appointment with the added benefit of receiving more discussion with your doctor and support from others.

-SMAs are 90 minutes long compared to the typical 15-minute individual office visit and are held in a comfortable setting.
+SMAs are 90 to 120 minutes long compared to the typical 15-minute individual office visit and are held in a comfortable setting.
 Every part of your SMA is planned and scheduled to give you the greatest amount of time with your doctor, doing what needs to be done to give you excellent care.

 SMAs start and end on time, so you get to skip the waiting room.

 Get what you came for.

 SMAs provide all the same services as individual appointments.
 Exams, ordering and reviewing tests, care plans, medications and discussion are all part of your SMA.

 Longer appointments give you the opportunity for more discussion and to hear answers to important questions asked by other patients.

 SMAs aren’t a seminar, class, or support group, but you’ll benefit from receiving your care in an environment surrounded by others faced with similar health concerns.
 Patients tend to leave the visit with a lot more information, answers to questions they might not have thought to ask, and sometimes, new friends.